mseitzdev/MS_Portfolio/readme.txt

 - For some reason, the header logo is in a slightly different position on the filled pages (about.php, MATH1651 overview) than emptier ones.
   Cause unknown.
 Tested and found on Chrome/Safari/Firefox on MacOS.

+- Need to add different titles for each page, PHP allows this easy.
 _______________________________________________________________________

 Borrowed Code and Inspirations: